Qytera-Gmbh/bruno-xray-plugin/README.md

   --project-key=<value>  (required) the Jira project key where new test execution issues will be created

 TEST EXECUTION ISSUE FLAGS
-  --csv-file=<value>        a CSV file which was used for data-driven Bruno execution and will be mapped to Xray's iterations --description=<value>     [default: Generated from Bruno JSON report] the description of the test execution issue --summary=<value>         [default: Bruno test execution] the summary of the test execution issue --test-execution=<value>  an existing Jira test execution issue to upload the test results to
+  --csv-file=<value>                             a CSV file which was used for data-driven Bruno execution and will be mapped to Xray's iterations
+  --test-execution-description=<value>           [default: Generated from Bruno JSON report] the description for the test execution issue
+  --test-execution-key=<value>                   an existing Jira test execution issue to upload the test results to --test-execution-revision=<value>              a revision for the revision custom field --test-execution-summary=<value>               [default: Bruno test execution] the summary of the test execution issue --test-execution-test-environments=<value>...
+Xray test execution environments to assign the test execution issue to --test-execution-test-plan-key=<value>         the test plan key for associating the test execution issue --test-execution-user=<value>                  the username for the Jira user who executed the tests --test-execution-version=<value>               the version name for the fix version field of the test execution issue

 AUTHENTICATION FLAGS
   --jira-token=<value>          the Jira API token